1 John 3:15 “Everyone hating his brother is a murderer; and you know that any murderer does not have eternal life abiding in him.”

 How is it possible for a liar to be as guilty as a murderer?

-This law doesn’t need to be broken in multiple places to find someone guilty, it only must be broken in one place for the full weight of the law to be transgressed.
+The law doesn’t need to be violated in multiple places to find someone guilty, it only must be broken in one place for the full weight of the law to be transgressed.
 Jesus clarified even further when He was teaching His sermon on the Mount.
 In Matthew 5:21 “You have heard that it was said to the ancients, ‘Do not murder’ and ‘Anyone who murders will be subject to judgment.’
 But I tell you that anyone who is angry with his brother will be subject to judgment.”

 It isn’t just the act that brings judgement, it is the intent of the Heart.